KalaitziVasiliki/learnworlds_dbt/README.md

-# LearnWorlds Take-Home Assignemtn — Analytics Engineer
+# LearnWorlds Take-Home Assignment — Analytics Engineer

 ## Overview
-This project implements a layered data warehouse using dbt to calculate **Monthly Recurring Revenue (MRR)** for a SaaS business.
+While joining a BI team at a SaaS company that sells online learning software.
+The business sells subscriptions to schools, which fall into distinct use cases: B2B course sellers, B2C course sellers, customer training, corporate training, and government/NGOs.
+Leadership wants to track **Monthly Recurring Revenue (MRR)** over time, broken down by school use case.
 The final output provides MRR broken down by:
 * Calendar month
 * School use case
 * Customer country

-The pipeline transforms raw transactional data (invoices, subscriptions, customers, products, schools) into a clean, analytics-ready mart.
+## MRR Calculation Logic
+Revenue is **amortized across the billing period** of each invoice and here is an example: The invoice is 1,200 euros for the full period of 12 months -> MRR contribution: 100 euros/month

 ## Data Modeling Approach